 - Implanted heart device.
 Bacteria can attach to an implanted device, such as a pacemaker, causing an infection of the heart's lining.

-- Illegal IV drug use.
-Using dirty IV needles can lead to infections such as endocarditis.
-Contaminated needles and syringes are a special concern for people who use illegal IV drugs, such as heroin or cocaine.
+- Illegal intravenous (IV) drug use.
+Using dirty needles can lead to infections such as endocarditis.
+Contaminated needles and syringes are a special concern for people who use illegal drugs, such as heroin or cocaine.